Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce 9800 GX2 should in theory be quite a bit better than the Radeon HD 3870 512MB overall. (explain)
+Memory BandwidthAs far as performance goes, the GeForce 9800 GX2 should in theory be a lot superior to the Radeon HD 3870 512MB overall. (explain)

-Pixel RateThe GeForce 9800 GX2 will be a lot (approximately 55%) faster with regards to AA than the Radeon HD 3870 512MB, and will be able to handle higher resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce 9800 GX2 should be much (approximately 55%) more effective at AA than the Radeon HD 3870 512MB, and also should be able to handle higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison